 Luos technology is constantly improved by our teams.
 If you feel that a major feature is missing or if you encounter a bug, please write us to open a ticket.

-“It looks like Luos Robotics have an impressive take on an incredibly challenging and relevant problem.
+“It looks like Luos have an impressive take on an incredibly challenging and relevant problem.
 Since I have been slowly learning to develop embedded electronics over the last few years, I am painfully aware of the limitations and frustrations that your company is trying to address.”

 — John William Romanishin - MIT (CSAIL team)